karanja-john/Group10_Phase4/README.md

      Recommendation: Stakeholders should consider further analyses, like trend analysis over time, topic modeling, or deeper sentiment analysis.
 This can provide more granular insights into customer preferences, pain points, and areas of opportunity.
 5. Engagement Strategy:
-Observation: A significant portion of the tweets does not express any emotion towards the brand or product.
+Observation: A significant portion of the tweets do not express any emotion towards the brand or product.

      Recommendation: Companies should devise strategies to engage with this neutral audience segment.
 By converting a neutral customer to a positive advocate, brands can significantly amplify their reach and influence.
 6. Continuous Feedback Loop: